-Sunderland Borough Council Homes
+Sunderland Council Homes

-Children's establishments run by Sunderland Borough Council.
+Children's establishments run (at some time in their history) by Sunderland Council.

 - Sunderland Day Industrial School, 9 The Green, Bishopwearmouth

 - 17 Goodwood Road, Grindon

 - Greystones Remand Home, Church Lane, Seaham